 A lightweight and fast-drying stretch fleece jacket for climbing, hiking and mountaineering.

 With performance stretch fleece fabric and a slim fit, the Mountain Equipment Lumiko is perfect for all climbing activities - from late nights at the bouldering gym to expeditions above the clouds.
-The grown-on hood provides extra warmth on belays and the zip pocket keeps your valuables safe when manoeuvring up the rock.
 Highly versatile, it's quick-drying after a tough approach but can easily be layered underneath a waterproof shell without adding unnecessary bulk.

 We know our customers like to know exactly what they're buying; we're not going to sugar coat it, but we are going to explain it.
 We've divided up all of the sustainable features we've identified across our product ranges and grouped them into three so you know how your purchase is making an impact: Think Nature, Think Welfare, Think People.

-The Mountain Equipment Women's Lumiko Hooded Jacket - Grey has the following sustainability attributes...
+The Mountain Equipment Men's Lumiko Zip T - Acid/Ombre Blue has the following sustainability attributes...